Overview of gun laws by nation: Belgium

 Possessing or carrying firearms is generally illegal in Belgium with very limited exemptions.
 Gun laws in Belgium are among the strictest in the world.
 An exception is made for people who have a valid firearms license.
-Since 2006, after a shooting incident in Antwerp, there are very strict conditions and rules for gun owners to obtain such a licence.
+Since 2006, after a 2006 Antwerp shooting, there are very strict conditions and rules for gun owners to obtain such a licence.
 The legal reasons to get a license include sport shooting, hunting, collecting and self-defense, although self-defense licenses are almost never approved.
 The granting of gun permits is the responsibility of the governor of the province in which the applicant resides.
 Applicants must always pass a theoretical and practical exam, have a clean criminal record and be able to present a medical certificate proving that they are competent to handle weapons.

 When purchasing a gun, in most cases a permit called 'Model 4' has to be requested first, even when you already have a license, in order to register the firearm.
 The requisition of such a permit has a cost of around €140 (as of February 2025) and is increased every year, as well as a waiting period of up to 4 months.
 There are exceptions to this rule however, but these are different depending on the reason for the possession of the firearm.
 I.e.: a .22LR semi automatic pistol is exempt from a model 4 permit for sport shooters, but not for hunters.
 All revolvers, centerfire pistols, semi-automatic rifles and pump action shotguns always require a Model 4 permit.
 When requesting a Model 4 you have to be able to prove that you passed the forementioned theoretical and practical exam, have a clean criminal record, present a medical certificate, provide proof that you are a member of a licensed shooting range, and get written permission by every adult person whom you share a house with that they do not object to you having the firearms.